priyanXshu/pinterest_clone/README.md

 ## Overview

-This project is a backend implementation for a Pinterest Clone application, focusing on creating a simplified and scalable backend using Node.js, Express.js, MongoDB, and Mongoose.
+This project is a backend implementation for Pinterest Clone application, focusing on creating a simplified and scalable backend using Node.js, Express.js, MongoDB, and Mongoose.
 The Pinterest Clone allows users to share and explore various interests through posts.

 ## Features